Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Get a gait analysis of your running style, this will highlight if you overpronate, oversupinate or have a neutral gait.
 Most podiatrists, physio's and sports therapists will offer this service, as do some specialist sports shops.
 Find a clinic.

-If you overpronate, get a with extra medial support.
+If you overpronate, get a shoe with extra medial support.
 Many running shoes have a harder material on the inside of the midsole (the thick hard foam part of the running shoe).
 This means the inside of the shoe will be compressed less under load and support the inside of the foot preventing it from rolling in or flattening.

 For people with considerable overpronation, another option is to have an orthotic device fitted.
 Orthotic insoles come in many types and prices.
 Some are pre-molded and can be bought off the shelf.
 These are ok for the majority of problem feet.
 However some cases may require specially casted orthotics from a relevant sports injury therapist or podiatrist.